Reviews You Can Rely On

 Is Portability Important?

 If you plan to take your scooter along during road trips, stash it on the train, or carry it up a flight of stairs to your apartment, it's a good idea to look for a portable model.
 Most foldable scooters are inherently more portable than other wheeled modes of transportation.
-For example, electric bikes have a bulky design better suited for outdoor parking.
+For example, electric bikes have a bulky design that isn't better suited for outdoor parking.
 Electric skateboards are surprisingly monstrous and heavy and don't tend to have a carrying handle, rendering stairs a big mission to tackle.
-When looking for a highly portable scooter, weight is certainly an important factor, but you'll also want to consider how easily and securely the scooter folds and unfolds, as well as the ergonomics of the handle and the weight distribution when folded.
+When looking for a highly portable scooter, weight is an important factor.
+Still, you'll also want to consider how easily and securely the scooter folds and unfolds, as well as the ergonomics of the handle and the weight distribution when folded.

 electric scooter - a scooter designed with portability and ergonomics in mind makes...